2003–04 United States network television schedule

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
+Also not included are stations affiliated with Pax TV, as its schedule is composed mainly of syndicated reruns although it also carried a limited schedule of first-run programs.

 The 2003–2004 season marked the final time that the major networks scheduled substantial original scripted drama series on Saturdays.
 After years of declining ratings on that particular evening, beginning with the 2004–2005 season the networks ceased scheduling original dramas on Saturdays, choosing instead to fill the schedule with non-fiction programming and reruns.

 From August 13 to 29, 2004, all of NBC's primetime programming was preempted in favor of coverage of the 2004 Summer Olympics.

 Sunday

 NOTE: On Fox, The Ortegas was supposed to air at 8:30-9, but it was cancelled.